 “This year’s celebration comes at a significant time in our history, as we emerge from one of the most challenging periods since our designation – for both the communities and us as an Authority.
 There is no doubt that times have changed in the wake of the Covid-19 pandemic, but with such passionate and committed staff, volunteers, members and partners, I’m confident that Eryri will continue to be just as special to our future generations.”

 To bring celebrations to a close, a special television series following the stories of National Park residents and staff will air on S4C.
-Over the past eighteen months we have been working with Cwmni Da on a four episode series which will give viewers an insight into the pleasures and challenges of caring for, living and working within the boundaries of one of the world’s most renowned National Parks.
+Over the past eighteen months, we have been working with Cwmni Da on a four-episode series that will give viewers an insight into the pleasures and challenges of caring for, living and working within the boundaries of one of the world’s most renowned National Parks.